SixSq/sixsq.github.io/news/_posts/2020-11-15-news-nuvlaio-marketplace.md

 **Launch of Nuvla.io Marketplace Provides Sales Platform for Vendors of Edge Computing Apps**

-Edge solution experts SixSq today announced the launch of the [Nuvla.io Marketplace](https://nuvla.io/marketplace), a key element in their mission to deliver a frictionless edge computing platform to vendors and customers.
+Edge solution experts SixSq today announced the launch of the [Nuvla Marketplace](/marketplace), a key element in their mission to deliver a frictionless edge computing platform to vendors and customers.

 **The Problem with IoT**